stefperf/ayto/README.md

 Using just a random sample in point 5. for speed-up works pretty well because, at the start of the game, all possible N-tests have more or less the same entropy, due to the symmetrical nature of the problem; the possible N-tests start having significantly different entropies only later, right when the search space grows smaller and consequently computing their entropies becomes faster.

-However, 5. could be easily parallelized in order to assess all possible N-tests.
+However, point 5. could be parallelized in order to assess all possible N-tests.

 ACKNOWLEDGEMENTS
 ----------------